deuxfleurs-org/garage/doc/talks/2026-06-03-adr/talk.typ

   ],
   [
     *Part of a degrowth initiative*\
-    Garage has been created at Deuxfleurs where we experiment running Internet services without datacenter on commodity and refurbished hardware.
+    Garage has been created at Deuxfleurs, where we experiment running Internet services without datacenter on commodity and refurbished hardware.
   ],
   [#v(2em)],[],
   [